 Ryedale's market towns

-Perfectly placed between the historic City of York and Yorkshire’s spectacular heritage coast, Ryedale enjoys some of the most spectacular and diverse scenery in England, perfect for all outdoor activities.
+Perfectly placed between the historic city of York and Yorkshire’s spectacular heritage coast, Ryedale enjoys some of the most spectacular and diverse scenery in England, perfect for all outdoor activities.
 The dramatic landscape of the North York Moors National Park is a striking contrast to the tranquil, gently rolling hills of the Yorkshire Wolds and the patchwork of farmland in the Vale of Pickering and the Vale of York.
-The mixed greens of fields and woodland in the Howardian Hills, a designated Area of Outstanding Natural Beauty, add further variation.
+The mixed greens of fields and woodland in the Howardian Hills, a designated National Landscape, add further variation.

 Ryedale is a land of extraordinary natural beauty and unique character, a place of gentle escapism, with world-class attractions, extraordinary events, award-winning food and drink and historic market towns.
-The warmth of Yorkshire hospitality can be sampled in Ryedale’s charming villages and historic market towns, which provide the visitor with high quality accommodation, places to eat, great boutique and traditional / locally produced shopping and all with a great Yorkshire welcome.
+The warmth of Yorkshire hospitality can be sampled in Ryedale’s charming villages and historic market towns, which provide the visitor with high quality accommodation, places to eat, independent boutiques and locally produced goods, and all with a great Yorkshire welcome.

 Just a few miles away from each other, Ryedale’s market towns form a vibrant 20-mile neighbourhood of independent shops, unique attractions and eateries.
 They are a pleasure-seeking, shop-hopping paradise surrounded by Britain’s most beautiful countryside with walks, cycling and wildlife-spotting from the doorstep.